| |

 adults Liberty (F) & Justice (M)

-(As of 2023, the male is being called Justice, though he may be a different male than the one through 2021)
+(As of 2023, the male is being called Justice, may be a different male than through 2021)

 2025 - adults being called Liberty(F) and Dad on Facebook